blendededge/sftp-component-oih/README.md

 The next component may read from `url` in `attachments` for a memory-efficient way to read/parse data.
 Please note that if multiple files are found, SFTP component will generate one message per file.

-* Note: you may need to consider cleaning up the `.elasticio_processed` directory manually
+* Note: you may need to consider cleaning up the `.oih_processed` directory manually

 ### Poll Files
 Triggers to get all new and updated files since last polling.